 Chevron markets lubricants, coolants and fuel treatments under the Texaco®, Havoline®, Ursa® and Techron® brands for consumer, commercial and industrial use in Azerbaijan through our authorized distributor.

 Chevron and our partners in the AIOC and the BTC Pipeline are making investments that benefit many communities in Azerbaijan.

-The investments have generated improvements to the country’s medical facilities, schools and roads.
+The investments have improved the country’s medical facilities, schools and roads.
 Working with our partners, we’ve provided training for medical staff, supplied medical aid to local residents, and offered microloans to entrepreneurs and training to farmers.
 We have implemented major development initiatives aimed at building skills and capabilities in local communities, improving people’s access to social infrastructure and helping them generate sustainable livelihoods.

 We continue to support the Caspian Compassion Project, which provides free eye examinations, surgery and treatment for residents of Azerbaijan.
 A team of eye specialists provides free assistance for elderly and disadvantaged people.

 Chevron also supports Junior Achievement Azerbaijan by co-sponsoring its School Economics Education Program.
-The program offers students and teachers economic and business training.
-Secondary school and college students learn both practical and theoretical economic principles that foster sound business and entrepreneurial skills and promote financial literacy, thereby helping to develop the nation’s workforce.
+The program offers students and teachers economic and business training, thereby helping develop the nation’s workforce.
+Secondary school and college students learn both practical and theoretical economic principles that foster sound business and entrepreneurial skills and promote financial literacy.

 record of achievement